ad-str/ad-str/README.md

 ### What's up!? 👋

 I'm Adam!
-I'm a graduate student in the Master's of Computer and Information Technology program at the University of Pennsylvania where I am currently in my last semester (expected graduation Dec 2024).
+I'm a graduate student in the Master's of Computer and Information Technology program at the University of Pennsylvania where I am currently in my last semester (expected graduation May 2025).
 I just finished a Software Engineering Internship at the Federal Reserve Board of Governors in Washington, DC.
 I used to work in economic research as a Research Assistant at the Wharton School of Business but became too fascinated with some of the software tools I was using that I decided to pursue a more technical career!
 Excited for any opportunity to learn some new tech!
 Currently enjoying network programming and distributed systems.

 ### 💻 Currently working on:
 - A Master's in Computer and Information Technology at the Unversity of Pennsylvania - Expected Graduation Dec 2024
-- [SportsGenie](https://sportsgenie.co/): A sports prediction website in collaboration with 2 other developers
-- Leetcode 😵‍💫

 ### 🫀 My Values:
 - **My Strengths are Another's Superpower**: The reason I grow is to improve my efficacy in helping others.
 I ask who not what I'm doing this for.